Hoops Dome

 The Hoops Dome is an indoor arena in Lapu-Lapu, Cebu, Philippines.
 The venue occupies an area of 4,000 square metres.
 The Hoops Dome was completed in 2008 and was formally opened on July 2, 2011.
 It has hosted numerous PBA games since opening in 2011, most notably the Visayas leg of the 2017 PBA All-Star Week on April 30, 2017.
+It is also one of the home arenas of the Cebu Casino Ethyl Alcohol during the team's tenure in the Maharlika Pilipinas Basketball League from 2018 until 2020.